jimjag/vCard-parser/README.md

         print_r($vCard -> tel);
     }

+In order to support generic keys, like X-*, use the method setAttr instead.

 In the multiple-vCard mode the object can be used as an array to retrieve separate vCard objects for each vCard in the file.

     else